A place to live

 Our cohousing project …

-will consist of individual dwelling units plus a common house, all sited in an attractive market town.
+will consist of individual dwelling units plus a Common House, all sited in an attractive market town.

 Set in the beautiful Cotswolds, Cirencester has a population of 20,000.
 Its long history goes back to Roman times when it was second only to London in importance.

-The town is connected to M4 and M5 motorways by dual-carriageway roads, and served by Kemble railway station, coaches and buses.
+The town is connected to the M4 and M5 motorways by dual-carriageway roads, and served by Kemble railway station, coaches and buses.

 The Local Development Plan calls for substantial housing development which will further secure the town’s future.

 Cirencester offers a wide range of job opportunities in the area encompassing Cheltenham, Swindon and Gloucester.

 It has good public transport links to locations further afield such as Reading, Oxford, Bristol, the Midlands and the South West – with London only 80 miles away.

 We plan 32 units, with 60-80 mixed-generation residents living in self-contained houses and apartments.
 The mix of owner-occupied and rented dwellings will offer a balance of ‘affordable’ properties – either in shared ownership or rented.